SamuelJ11/Computer-Networking/Project2/README.md

                 .
                 .

-But, if the ACKs are delayed and the client times out, the client resets its loop sliding window to its base:
+If the ACKs are delayed and the client times out, the client resets its loop sliding window to its base:

     • i = client_packet.base;   (in client_thread_func() line 217)